 This page allows you to set WAN configuration with different modes.
-Use the Connection Type drop down list to choose one WAN mode and then the corresponding page will be displayed.
+Use the Connection Type drop-down menu to choose one WAN mode and then the corresponding page is displayed.

 By default, Management access over WAN is disabled for security concerns and can be enabled if required.
-For more information, refer Enabling Mangement access for wireless clients.
+For more information, refer to Enabling Mangement access for wireless clients.

 By default, SNMP access over WAN interface is disabled for security concerns and can be enabled if required.
-For more information, refer Enabling SNMP access over WAN.
+For more information, refer to Enabling SNMP access over WAN.

-WAN Settings
+WAN settings